chdsbd/kodiak/docs/docs/config-reference.md

 This option behaves like the GitHub repository setting "Automatically delete head branches", which automatically deletes head branches after pull requests are merged.

+If "Automatically delete head branches" is enabled on the repository via the GitHub UI, Kodiak will _not_ attempt branch deletion.

 ### `merge.block_on_reviews_requested`

 - **type:** `boolean`